History

 At Broughton Community Schools we aim to produce inquisitive, perceptive historians who understand their own past and that of the world they live in.

-Our children will learn about famous people and places, as well as global events in history.
+Our history topics are taught through an enquiry approach and each lesson within a topic builds children’s skills and knowledge to enable them to confidently answer the overarching enquiry question.
+Through artefacts and question led learning, our children will learn about famous people and places, as well as global events in history.
 The History Curriculum empowers learners to become curious, to develop their own opinions based on a respect for evidence and to build a deeper understanding of the present by engaging with and questioning the past.
 Skills will show progression from early years through to the end of key stage two.
 The history curriculum will be embedded into the Cornerstones curriculum.

 Our curriculum